 Things To Do In Rajasthan During Covid-19

-Rajasthan apart from offering forts and palaces to explore, also offers a wide range of adventure sports and some of the best things to do in Rajasthan during covid including camping, wildlife safaris, hot air ballooning, and desert safari.
-Almost all the adventure activities have resumed in Rajasthan and all travelers must follow all covid 19 guidelines to ensure safety throughout.
+Rajasthan apart from offering forts and palaces to explore also offers a wide range of adventure sports and some of the best things to do in Rajasthan during covid including camping, wildlife safaris, hot air ballooning, and desert safari.
+Some of the adventure activities have resumed in Rajasthan and all travellers must follow all covid 19 guidelines to ensure safety throughout.
 It is to be noted that places of entertainment such as cinema halls, swimming pools, amusement parks, theatres, and multiplexes remain shut.

 The government of Rajasthan has permitted hotels to reopen but they will have to follow guidelines issued by the Union Health ministry to prevent covid-19 spread, which are as follows:

 - Entrance to have mandatory hand hygiene (sanitiser dispenser) and thermal screening provisions.

 - It is mandatory for travelers as well as hotel staff, to wear masks at all times inside the hotel.

 - Adequate manpower shall be deployed by hotel management for ensuring social distancing norms.

 - Travelers must maintain physical distancing of a minimum of 6 feet, when queuing up for entry and inside the hotel as far as feasible.

 - Number of people in the elevators shall be restricted, duly maintaining social distancing norms.